Grant Montgomery: Finding hope

 One of the books I read after my divorce is Dr. Henry Cloud’s “Changes that Heal”.
 To quote a recovering alcoholic cited in Dr. Cloud’s book: “When I was in church or with my Christians friends, they would just tell me that drinking was wrong and I should repent.

 “[Comparatively] when I got into Alcoholics Anonymous, I found that I could be honest about my failures, but more important, I could be honest about my helplessness.
 When I found out that God and others accepted me in both my drinking and my helplessness to control it, I began to have hope.
-I could come forth with who I really was and find help.

 “Whereas, as much as my church preached grace, I never really found acceptance there for my real state.
 They always expected me to change.
 In my AA group, not only did they not expect me to change, they told me that, by myself, I could not change!
 They told me that all I could do was confess who I truly was, an alcoholic, and that God could change me, along with their daily support. …That was totally different and it changed my life.”